gishar/BeforeAfter/README.md

 # A lane narrowing Before/After analysis of speed data

-For detailed step by step analysis, open the [process details](https://github.com/gishar/BeforeAfter/blob/main/ProcessDetails.Rmd) file.
+For detailed step by step analysis, open the [process details](https://github.com/gishar/BeforeAfter/blob/main/ProcessDetails.pdf) file, or the corresponding [.rmd](https://github.com/gishar/BeforeAfter/blob/main/ProcessDetails.Rmd) file for details.
 For the codes, open the Part 1 and Part 2 R scripts.

 ## Objective